Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth and avoid leggy growth.

-Creeping Fig flourishes in an average warmth of 16-280C.
-Keep it away from drafts to prevent sudden changes in temperature which can lead to slow growth and leaf drop.
+Creeping Fig flourishes in a warmth of 16-280C.
+Keep it away from drafts to prevent sudden changes in temperature which can lead to slow growth, wilting, yellowing and leaf drop.

-Ficus pumila grows best in a high humidity of 60-70%.
-Dry air can result in wilting and dry leaf tips.
-To up humidity, set the pot on a wet pebble tray, use a humidifier or grow the plant in a well-lit bathroom and other moist areas in the home.
-Maintain good airflow for your plant to prevent fungal diseases.
+Ficus pumila grows best in a humidity of 60-70%.
+Dry air will result in wilting and dry leaf tips and edges.
+To up humidity, set the pot on a wet pebble tray, use a humidifier or grow the plant in a well-lit bathroom and other moist areas.
+Maintain good airflow to discourage fungal diseases.

 You may also grow the plant in a closed terrarium as a high humidity can be maintained inside a terrarium.

-The best soil for Creeping Fig should be well-draining, nutrient-rich soil to prevent root rot.
-A mix of 50% potting soil, 30% peat moss or coco coir, and 20% perlite or sand is ideal for the plant.
+The best soil for Creeping Fig should be a nutrient-rich, well-draining soil to prevent root-rot.
+A combination of 50% potting soil, 30% peat moss or coco coir, and 20% perlite or sand is ideal for this plant.

 Fertilizer